zachtjones/Java-Compiler/README.md

 ## Tests
-- Currently the only 'test' is the HelloWorld.java in tests/
+- there are tests involving several of the language features implemented so far.
-- plans are to compare the javac and java ClassName vs java JavaCompiler & ./ClassName output to be compared
+- these compare the output of running java with the dynamic linked library created.
-- this is really the only way to test the features, especially as optimizations become more prevalent
+- use `mvn test jacoco:report` to get the code coverage report as well.

 # Debugging
 - When a test program fails, it can be difficult to know why it breaks.